 Fluoride can be helpful in strengthening teeth enamel, but you may have concerns about using it when pregnant.
 It is perfectly safe to use as long as you don’t swallow any, but there are plenty of non-fluoride options as well.

 Toothpaste for sensitivity like Sensodyne Sensitive Toothpaste Rapid Relief is a good place to start.
-Or, you can try BioMin F or C if you aren’t keen on products including fluoride.
 There are also a lot of sensitive mouthwashes on the market that you can add to your daily routine, or use after morning sickness instead of brushing!

 You might also want to consider a specialist treatment for sensitive teeth during pregnancy, like Hismile's NHPro enamel care serum.
 Added to your regular daily oral hygiene routine, this serum can help to remineralise and desensitise your teeth.